Shopify/dev-mcp/test-prompts.md

 # Shopify App Generation Test Prompts

-This document contains carefully crafted prompts to test the accuracy and effectiveness of our enhanced MCP tools for Shopify app development.
+This document contains prompts to test the accuracy and effectiveness of our enhanced MCP tools for Shopify app development.

-## 🎯 Accuracy Testing Framework
+## Accuracy Testing Framework

 ### **Tier 1: Basic Component Usage (Should be 95%+ accurate)**